deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/14a.png" alt="">

 Take note of the current `ESP` value.
-Talking to a friend of mine about shellcode execution when shellcode is generated using the [Win32 API](https://docs.microsoft.com/en-us/windows/desktop/apiindex/windows-api-list), I found out that I needed to save the current stack point value __BEFORE__ I execute my shellcode.
+For a reason I cannot explain (and outline later), I found out that I needed to save the current stack point value __BEFORE__ I execute my shellcode.
 As you will see later, I will store my current `ESP` value into the `ECX` register and restore the old stack pointer right before execution of the shellcode.

 Taking a look at our buffer of `C`'s, we have about __E4__ hex bytes, or __228__ bytes to work with: